 A World Of Intriguing Facts

 Jewelry was probably worn by even the very first humans on Earth, well before history was recorded.
 Archeologists in recent years have uncovered artifacts in various parts of the globe that appear to be beads once worn as jewelry.
-A number of testing methods show that the jewelry is probably at least 100,000 years old.
+A number of testing methods show that the jewelry is probably at least 100,000 of years old.

 Jewelry is the common spelling only in American English.
 In other English-speaking countries, the word is spelled jewellery.
 English experts have yet to reach a consensus about what accounts for the different spelling but dictionaries – and word processor spell check programs – differ on the word depending upon the country.

 The ultimate roots of the word jewelry is in Latin, language experts say.
 Jewelry is derived from the word jocale which meant “plaything” to Latin speakers in the 13th century and, probably, well before.
 It seems likely, then, that jewelry has for much of its recent history at least, been a “feel good” item, worn as much to enhance the wearer’s self-image as to signify status (which it certainly does).

 Jewelry has been made over the years from a huge variety of substances, both natural and man-made.
 Early jewelry was made of wood or piece of rock or bones, and those materials still result in jewelry today all across the world.
 But in more recent times, jewelry has been formed from metals of all types.
 The term “costume-jewelry” applies to jewelry that is made of the least valuable types of metals.